Answer3664/Improving-Text-Generation-with-Dynamic-Masking-and-Recovering/README.md

 Also note that, for results in our paper, we do not perform ```$step5```.

 ## AMR
-For AMR-to-Text, go into the **bert-dynamic-self** directory, then follow the same steps as NMT.
+For AMR-to-Text, go into the **dynamic-denoise-amr** directory, then follow the same steps as NMT.

 ## Cite